6063-sm11358/FinalProject/README.md

 At the moment, this on-screen visualizer is **not** the version that I intend on having for the final presentation.
 The design and the functionality *will* change.
 Moreover, I'm reworking my idea to include a *potentiometer* to the circuit.
 Having it change the volume of the audio sample just wasn't cutting it for me.

-Additionally, I have some pseudo-code in my sketch file that corresponds to a class for buttons.
-The final on-screen would resemble a media player, so the buttons for play/pause/stop would be using a class structure.
-Similarly, as mentioned, the visualizer would also be changing.
+Additionally, I have some pseudo-code in my sketch file that corresponds to a *class* for buttons.
+The final on-screen experience would resemble a media player, so the buttons for play/pause/stop functionalities would be getting initialized through class objects.
+Furthermore, as mentioned, the visualizer would also be changing.

 # Final Project: Milestone 1